Event in Chicago Launches the 2008 Update of the Guideline

 Shirley Reimer quit smoking with the help of the Wisconsin Tobacco Quit Line.
 Quitlines are recommended in the Clinical Practice Guideline as an effective way to help patients quit tobacco, and Reimer said she hopes more doctors and patients will seek their help because the Quit Line really helped her become healthier.

-    Dr. C. Everett Koop, former U.S. Surgeon General, spoke about the importance of doctors helping patients to quit smoking by following the Clinical Practice Guideline.
+The late Dr. C. Everett Koop, former U.S. Surgeon General, spoke about the importance of doctors helping patients to quit smoking by following the Clinical Practice Guideline.

 The guideline represents nearly two years of work by a 24-member panel, and has been informed by the input from many members of the Society for Research on Nicotine and Tobacco.
 The Guideline Update is designed to provide an evidence-based blueprint for clinicians and health systems to assist patients who smoke to successfully quit tobacco use.

 The 2008 Guideline Update panel reviewed and analyzed more than 8,700 research articles on tobacco dependence published between 1975 and 2007, and includes the results of more than 50 meta-analyses.

 The draft document was reviewed by more than 90 independent peer reviewers, as well as members of the public through a Federal Register listing.
 It was sponsored by a consortium of eight Federal Government and nonprofit organizations: the Agency for Healthcare Research and Quality (AHRQ); Centers for Disease Control and Prevention (CDC); National Cancer Institute (NCI); National Heart, Lung, and Blood Institute (NHLBI); National Institute on Drug Abuse (NIDA); Robert Wood Johnson Foundation (RWJF); The American Legacy Foundation; and the University of Wisconsin Center for Tobacco Research and Intervention.